epage/epage.github.io/blog/dev/rust-style.md

 - Strong abstractions obviate the need to digging into details
 - The weaker the abstraction, the closer it needs to be to the use or not even exist
   - When optimizing for CPU caches, we consider temporal and spatial locality.
 Let's offer our reader the same benefit.
+- The reader will skim the majority of code

 # Project structure